javidsch/UserRestWS/README.md

 `UserRestWS` is RESTfull web-application, which is written to manage user-list.
 Application supports 5(five) operations on `User resource`.
-Get user-list(by pagination), get user by id, add a new user, update an existence user and delete an existence user.
+Get user-list(by pagination), get user by id, add a new user, update an existing user and delete an existing user.
 It supports 4(four) http-methods: **GET, POST, PUT and DELETE**.

 According technologies were used: